 However, if you're buying from a trader based in the EU post-Brexit, things may get a bit trickier.

 EU consumer protection legislation ensures consumers across the EU can buy goods and services from other EU countries, knowing that the protections and safety standards are the same or similar in every EU member state.

-For example, if a UK consumer buys an item from an EU-based trader and the item does not arrive or there is a problem, the UK consumer can use UK law and the UK courts for redress, and judgment will be recognised in the EU member state in question.
+For example, previously if a UK consumer bought an item from an EU-based trader and the item did not arrive or there is a problem, the UK consumer could use UK law and the UK courts for redress, and judgment was recognised in the EU member state in question.

-While Brexit will affect everyone in the UK, the most immediate direct impact will be on the 3.8 million people living here who are citizens of other EU countries.
+While Brexit affects everyone in the UK, the most immediate direct impact is on the 3+ million people living here who are citizens of other EU countries.